IT'S TIME TO PICK YOUR ELECTRIC PROVIDER

 Q: Should I start shopping now?

-A: Yes, the switch to from LP&L to ERCOT happens this fall and businesses must choose a provider by then.
+A: Yes, the switch to from LP&L to ERCOT happens in March and businesses must choose a provider by February 16th.

 Q: Why did the Chamber decide to offer the Power Buying Program?

 A: Chamber members are busy running their organizations.
-The Power Buying Program energy cooperative was created with the goal of helping our members save time and money.
+The Power Buying Program was created with the goal of helping our members save time and money.

 Q: Who is managing the Chamber's Power Buying Program?

-A: The Chamber is partnering with CQI Associates, LLC, an energy and sustainability management consulting firm, to administer the program.
-CQI was selected because of their proven success administering Chamber of Commerce Energy Cooperatives over the last 25 years.
+A: The Chamber is partnering with CQI Associates, an energy and sustainability management consulting firm.
+CQI was selected because of their proven success administering similar programs for Chamber's of Commerce throughout the U.S. for the past 25 years.

 Q: Do I have to join the Chamber to participate in the Power Buying Program?

-A: Yes, the Power Buying Program cooperative is a member benefit giving our businesses access to energy experts and leveraging collective buying power to secure better rates.
-To join visit: lubbockchamber.com
+A: Yes, the Power Buying Program is a member benefit giving our businesses access to energy experts and leveraging collective buying power to secure better rates.
+To join the chamber visit: lubbockchamber.com

 Q: Once I join the Power Buying Program what is my commitment?

-A: To give the energy experts with CQI permission to shop on your behalf you must complete a contract and provide energy bills found here: lubbockchamber.com/energycoop.
-When shopping and comparing is complete, CQI presents the rate and contract terms.
+A: To give the energy experts with CQI permission to shop on your behalf you must complete a letter of agreement and provide energy bills, the LOA is here: lubbockchamber.com/energycoop.
+When shopping and comparing is complete, CQI presents the rate and contract terms to the group.
 You must accept or reject.
 If you reject the rate you are removed from the program and are free to select an energy provider on your own.

 Q: How do I learn more?